BerkeleyLab/gasnet/docs/memory_kinds.md

 ## Renames:

-Some types, constants and functions have been renamed relative to the original proposals:
+Some types, constants and functions have been renamed relative to their first appearances in the API Proposal (when it was known as "GASNet API Proposal:
+Multi-EP.
+Revision 2020.6.1"):

   + `gex_Segment_EP_Bind()` is replaced by `gex_EP_SegmentBind()`
   + `gex_MemKind_Create()` is replaced by `gex_MK_Create()`